kyverno/website/content/en/docs/Installation/_index.md

 ## Uninstalling Kyverno

 To uninstall Kyverno, use either the raw YAML manifest or Helm.
-The Kyverno deployment and all CRDs will be removed, including any reports.
+The Kyverno deployment, RBAC resources, and all CRDs will be removed, including any reports.

 ### Option 1 - Uninstall Kyverno with YAML manifest